Importance of early screening – Elisabeth’s lung cancer story

 I still get very tired.
 I need to rest for a few hours every afternoon, but I am back cooking the family dinners. “

-Elisabeth’s story shows how essential lung cancer screening is to catch the disease at the earliest opportunity.
-Had Elisabeth not undergone the CT scan for her arthritis, her cancer may not have been discovered until much later and it could have been a very different story.
+Elisabeth’s story shows why lung cancer screening is so important.
+The CT scan for her arthritis discovered her cancer early.
+Without it, her cancer might not have been found until much later, and the outcome could have been very different.

-Therefore, Elisabeth wanted to share her story, to highlight that you don’t need to feel unwell to have lung cancer and to encourage those invited for lung screening, or a targeted lung health check, to take up the opportunity.
+Elisabeth wants to share her story to show that you don’t need to feel unwell to have lung cancer.
+She encourages anyone invited for lung screening or a targeted lung health check to take the opportunity.

-I am hoping my story highlights the importance of the charity’s fantastic, targeted lung health check campaign and encourage everyone invited to have the check-up – even if they feel well.
+She hopes her story highlights the value of the charity’s targeted lung health check campaign.
+She urges everyone invited to attend, even if they feel well.

-I am very lucky my lung cancer was found early.
-I’ve had curative treatment and have since started travelling again.
+Elisabeth feels lucky her cancer was found early.
+She has had curative treatment and has started travelling again.

 I visited Spain this year, but my goal is to explore Vietnam and Cambodia once I feel fully fit.”